What is a Mastermind Group? Definition + Tutorials • The Success Alliance

 What is a mastermind group?

-A mastermind group offers a combination of brainstorming, problem-solving and peer accountability to help you reach your goals more quickly.
 A mastermind group helps you achieve success faster by sharing best practices and creative solutions, shortening the learning curve for everyone.
-Members challenge each other to set strong goals — and more importantly, to accomplish those goals.

 The mastermind group process focuses on one thing: helping you make the changes you want to make in your personal or professional life.
-First, you find clarity on your most important goals.
-Then, with the help of the other members, you design a step-by-step plan to achieve those goals.
-Along the way, you’ll bump into challenges — and the group helps you with creative solutions and wise decision-making.
-Sometimes what you seek is clarity and focus; your mastermind group helps you think through strategies and opens your eyes to new perspectives.
+You’ll get clarity on your most important goals and ideas.
+Then, with the help of the other members, you design a step-by-step plan to achieve those goals by helping you focus on what truly matters.
+Members challenge each other to set strong goals — and more importantly, to accomplish those goals.

 Mastermind group facilitators start and run these groups.
-Your job as the facilitator is to help the group to dive deeply into fruitful discussions, and work with your members to create success — as each member defines it.
+Your job as the facilitator is to help the group dive deeply into fruitful discussions and work with your members to create success — as each member defines it.
 Facilitators are the secret to thriving mastermind groups.
 (I’ve seen plenty of groups fail because of poor leadership.)

 Each meeting has a mastermind group agenda so that conversations stay highly focused.
 The facilitator’s job is to ensure that conversations are deep and valuable and there is full participation from the entire group while being mindful of the allotted time.